 Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

 The My FootDr team in Cairns, formerly trading as Proarch Podiatry, pride themselves in providing professional podiatry care for all patients within the local community.
 Located opposite Stockland at Shop 2, 494 Mulgrave Road, our clinic provides service that cannot be found anywhere else.
 Our podiatrists treat a wide range of foot, ankle and lower leg conditions including heel pain (plantar fasciitis), forefoot pain (Morton’s neuroma), foot and ankle sprains, knee pain (e.g. patellofemoral pain syndrome).
 We can also help with ingrown toenails, diabetes foot care and fungal toenails.
 Welcoming all patients in need of podiatry care, consultation or advice, our friendly podiatry team can assist with:

-We design, make & fit our orthotics using the latest computerised scanning and milling system.
+- We design, make & fit our orthotics using the latest computerised scanning and milling system.
 Whether you call them orthotics or arch supports, our goal is to make them quickly, so you can get back to enjoying your active lifestyle.
 If you have sore painful heels in the morning when you get out of bed, or throughout the day, our custom-made orthotics can help.

 Onychomycosis is a word that has probably never been used in your household before.
 As the medical name for fungal nail infections, it might also not be something that gathers much airtime at the family dinner table either.
 However, while some people may feel embarrassed revealing such a foot condition, there really is nothing taboo about talking about toenails.